-Given the same plane wave source terms, modelling and inversion for ZTEM and AirMt data is similar to that of MT.
+Given the use of the same assumption of plane wave source terms, modelling and inversion for ZTEM and AirMt data is similar to that of MT.
 However, unlike MT surveys, ZTEM and AirMt surveys typically contain hundreds to thousands of line kilometres of data with measurement locations every few metres, covering areas thousands of square kilometres in size.
-To be practical, the capacity must exist to generate 3D interpretative products with sufficient resolution in sufficient time so as to affect exploration decisions.
-Geotech's standard products for ZTEM and AirMt include total divergence and phase rotation grids, and 2D Gauss-Newton inversion based on modifications to algorithms by Wannamaker et al. (1987), de Lugao and Wannamaker (1996), and Tarantola (1987).
-Third parties provide additional products such as 2D pseudo-sections by Karous-Hjelt filters (e.g. Sattel et al., 2010) or 2D Occam inversions based on their own modifications of algorithms by Constable et al. (1987) and Wannamaker et al. (1987).
+Geotech's standard products for ZTEM and AirMt include total divergence and phase rotation grids, and 2D Gauss-Newton inversion based upon modifications to algorithms by Wannamaker et al. (1987), de Lugao and Wannamaker (1996), and Tarantola (1987).
+Third parties provide additional products such as 2D pseudo-sections by Karous-Hjelt filtering (e.g., Sattel et al., 2010) or 2D Occam inversions based on their own modifications of algorithms by Wannamaker et al. (1987) and Constable et al. (1987).
 Holtham and Oldenburg (2010) introduced 3D ZTEM inversion based on modifications of the 3D MT inversion by Farquharson et al. (2002).
 In the subsequent case study for both ZTEM and AirMt, our 3D MT inversion analog is that of Zhdanov et al. (2011).